 - Compared to the built-in Symfony Proxy in PHP Varnish is much faster and is able to queue up requests for the same fresh/invalidated resource.

-- With ezplatform-http-cache support for xkey and grace Varnish provides more stable performance in read/write scenarios.
+- With ibexa/http-cache support for xkey and grace Varnish provides more stable performance in read/write scenarios.

-- Set up Ibexa Platform in cluster mode if you need to handle bigger spikes of traffic than a single server can manage.
+- Set up Ibexa DXP in cluster mode if you need to handle bigger spikes of traffic than a single server can manage.

 The following recommendations are ordered from largest to smallest impact they have on performance in general.